arriIsHere/arri.gay/src/articles/sharing-is-caring/index.md

 ---
 title: "Sharing is Caring: Solving the config problem in Worktrees"
 date: 2025-11-02
-tags: draft
+tags: published
 abstract:
 abstractAuthor:
 image: plantcat-donut.jpg
-tone: dark
+tone: light
 imageAlt: Paper coffee cup with a die cut sticker of a cartoon black cat loafing with a plant growing out of its head.
 To the left and occluding the cup is an old fashioned donut. in the background is a yard with a chain-link fence with green privacy strips.
 ---

 Many developers are trying to take greater advantage of AI by utilizing git worktrees.
-They allow you to checkout multiple branches at once instead of one. [conductor.build](https://conductor.build) and [Cursor 2.0](https://cursor.com/blog/2-0) both natively support multiple worktrees as a method for parallelizing agents.
-Not to mention multiple dev blogs, tech articles, and conference talks realated to their usefulness.
+They allow you to checkout multiple branches at once instead of one.
+Multiple dev blogs, tech articles, and conference talks realated to their usefulness.
+Tools are even starting to support them natively: [conductor.build](https://conductor.build) and [Cursor 2.0](https://cursor.com/blog/2-0) both use worktrees as a core part of their developer workflow.

 They can be incredibly powerful for unlocking multi-agent workflows and reducing idle time, but they come with their own set of challenges.
 Chief among them is ensuring each is setup for local development in a quick and flexible manner.
 In this post I will share my own solution to this problem, using a powerful tool already available on your machine: hardlinks.